letsrockit/public/qxnhbme-engineering-manager-product.md

-## Engineering Manager (Product)
+## Engineering Manager, Product
 #### San Francisco, CA

 ### Overview
 We’re building collaboration and communication software to help every team in the world work together effortlessly and do great things together.
 Our product engineering team works closely with designers and PMs to continuously improve our experience for all our customers.
 We’re involved in the entire product process, from conception (be it at a hackathon or during Roadmap Week) to post-launch reflection.
 And we have deep empathy for both our coworkers and our users, to understand how we can work better together to help others work better together.

 ### Job Description
 As a manager on the product engineering team, you’ll focus on developing the excellent engineering team around you.
 You are passionate about helping others contribute more and develop as software engineers as well as human beings.
 You enjoy the challenge of balancing speed of execution with quality while building a product that users love.
 And you should be as enthusiastic about recruiting and building a team as you are about the challenging technical problems that you and your team will solve.